Fabr1ce/building-apps-for-k8s-l5-using-Kustomize/README.md

 # building-apps-for-k8s-l5

-This repo is used to practice k8s deployment and service manifests.
+This repo is used to practice k8s deployment and service manifests using Kustomize.
 Concepts covered here are also explained in the [k8s docs](https://kubernetes.io/docs/concepts/workloads/):

 1. pods (groud of one or more containers with single IP)